meltwater/secretary/README.md

    *deploy-private-key* and the optional *service-private-key*.
 - `secretary daemon` running on master nodes behind a load balancer and with access to *master-private-key* and the Marathon REST API.
-- *config repo* containing environment specific config, public keys and encrypted secrets.
+- *config repo* containing configuration, public keys and encrypted secrets.

-## Encryption
+## Design
+In a standalone setup the `secretary` client performs decryption using either local NaCL keys or by calling the AWS Key Management Service.

+In Mesos clusters it may not be desirable to have all slave nodes hold master keys or access KMS directly.
+A container would instead call `secretary daemon` which authenticates its signature and performs the decryption in a central place.
+The `secretary daemon` queries [Marathon](https://mesosphere.github.io/marathon/) to retrieve a containers public keys and determine what secrets it may access.

+Encryption is done at configuration time through public keys or by calling KMS.
+This enables delegation of secrets management to non-admin users and help keep configuration, secrets and software versions together throughout the delivery pipeline.

+### NaCL Crypto
 Secretary uses [NaCL](http://nacl.cr.yp.to/) boxes through the golang [crypto/nacl](https://godoc.org/golang.org/x/crypto/nacl/box) package.
 Boxes are encrypted and signed using modern and strong public key cryptography.